-It might still be 95 degrees outside where you live (and where I live), but I assure you, fall is coming and one of these days we’ll be complaining about the cold weather!
+It might still be 95 degrees outside where you live (and where I live), but I assure you, fall weather is coming and one of these days we’ll be complaining about the cold!
 As you start making your fall preparation plans – in your decor, garden, etc., this is the perfect time to get your closet ready!

 As you either store or push those summer items to the back of the closet, consider the items that you might want to get rid of.
 Anything that no longer fits, is damaged, too “worn”, or simply not your taste any longer should go.
 The same for those fall/winter items you are pulling out.
 Are those ill-fitting velvet capri pants really going to make an appearance this year?
 Or ever again?
 Just something to think about.